ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 because that could mean that the protocol is effectively unable to operate end-to-end.

-To that end, network elements MUST ensure that they do not update the content of every datagram.
+To that end, network elements MUST only update the content of datagrams on a given address tuple more than a few times each enforcement period.
-Limiting the rate of updates
-to a small number of times over each enforcement period is sufficient.
-Network elements might update more often in response to a change in throughput advice, to reduce the reaction time from senders.
+Network elements MAY update more often immediately after a change in their throughput advice, to reduce the reaction time from senders.

 In addition, some heuristics might be used